mgoellnitz/trackdown/README.md

 trackdown.sh redmine <apikey> <projectname> https://<redmine.host>/
 ```

-Afterwards anytime you can connect to the redmine system collect the current
+Afterwards anytime you can connect to the [Redmine][redmine] system, collect the
-mirror state to you local issue collection file and the roadmap.
+current mirror state to you local issue collection file and the roadmap.

 ```
 trackdown.sh mirror